JacobLinCool/LeetCode-Query/README.md

 # LeetCode Query

-Get user profiles, submissions, and problems on LeetCode.
+The API to get user profiles, submissions, and problems on LeetCode, with highly customizable GraphQL API and Rate Limiter.

 ## Features